 There were appropriate arrangements in place to ensure equipment was suitably maintained.
-Service contracts were in place for the maintenance of the autoclave and ultra-sonic bath.
-The autoclave was serviced in June 2016 The practice had portable appliances and had carried out PAT (portable appliance testing).
-Appliances were last tested in June 2014.
+Service contracts were in place for the maintenance of the autoclave and compressor.
+The autoclave was serviced in November and the compressor in November 2016 The practice had portable appliances and had carried out PAT (portable appliance testing).
+Appliances were last tested in December 2016.

 The practice had an effective system in place regarding the management and stock control of the dental materials used in clinical practice.